gvwilson/thirdbit/src/fiction/iffy/index.md

-They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was—Rothera.
+They threaded their way through the narrow passage between Adelaide Island and the Antarctic Peninsula, past drifting mats of tweaked seaweed left over from someone's failed attempt to start a sea farm, and there it was:
+Rothera.
-Antarctica's capital was ten times the size of Halley, home port for the Australian fleet that glared across the Drake Passage to the Zillion marauders who called Patagonia home.
+Antarctica's capital was ten times the size of Halley and a hundred times more interesting
+(or so it seemed to Iffy).
+Once the southern home of Australia's fleet, it was now an uneasy no-person's-land where the governors made the most of the uneasy truce between the Aussies and the Zillions who glared at them from across the Drake Passage.

-A pair of sleek sentry torpedoes surfaced beside them as they rounded the rocky point where the scavenged remains of the original research station stood.
+A pair of sleek sentry torpedoes surfaced beside the *Guinevere* as she rounded the rocky point where the scavenged remains of the original research station stood.
 Normally bustling with warships, freighters, jelly dredgers, tugs, and water taxis, Rothera's harbor seemed unnaturally quiet.